davearneson/ps-date-countdown/README.md

 ## The Python Script:

 I modified this project by mf-social https://github.com/mf-social/ps-date-countdown to change the calculation to 90 days from the current date, instead of a yearly occurrence.
 It requires an automation to run the script every day or each time HA is restarted in order to update the countdown, and to set the parameters of the reminder.
+The script must be placed in the /config/python_scripts/ directory.
+(Create it if it doesn't exist - I created a new file called 'date_countdown.py' in this directory and populated it with the following code:

 ## /config/python_scripts/date_countdown.py